 Meth changes your brain by producing artificial endorphins.
 After an extended period of overuse, then your brain can stop generating its own endorphins.
-The more prolonged your abuse of meth is then the more likely this is to happen as your brain becomes reliant on those artificial endorphins and an meth addiction is formed.
+The more prolonged your abuse of meth is, the more likely this will happen as your brain becomes reliant on those artificial endorphins, and a meth addiction is formed.

 Of course, drastic increases in the number of prescriptions that doctors are writing and handing out, an upsurge in social acceptability of prescription medication use, and aggressive pharmaceutical marketing have added to the problem.
 This combination has helped to create an expansive availability of prescription medications that are then finding their way onto the black market and into the hands of meth addicts.

 - Anxiety attacks